-Fig. 6.2: Graphical output from OpenCOR.
+Fig. 1.102: Graphical output from OpenCOR.
 The top window is x(t), the middle is y(t) and the bottom is y(x).
 The Graphs panel shows that y(x) is being plotted on the graph output window highlighted by the LH blue line.
 The window at the very bottom provides runtime information on the type of equation being solved and the simulation time (2ms in this case).
 The computed variables shown in the left hand panel are at the values they have at the end of the simulation.

-You can also access models from the left hand panel in Fig. 1.1(a).
-If this panel is not currently visible, use 'CTRL-spacebar' to make it reappear.
-Models can then be accessed from any one of the three subdivisions of this panel - File Browser, Physiome Model Repository or File Organiser.
+File Browser, Physiome Model Repository or File Organiser.
 For a file under File Browser or File Organiser, either double-click it or 'drag&drop' it over the central workspace to open that model.
 Clicking on a model in the Physiome Model Repository (PMR) (e.g. Chen, Popel, 2007) opens a new browser window with that model (PMR is covered in more detail in Section 13).
 You can either load this model directly into OpenCOR or create an identical copy (clone) of the model in your local directory.
 Note that PMR contains workspaces and exposures.
 Workspaces are online environments for the collaborative development of models (e.g. by geographically dispersed groups) and can have password protected access.
 Exposures are workspaces that are exposed for public view and mostly contain models from peer-reviewed journal publications.
 There are about 600 exposures based on journal papers and covering many areas of cell processes and other ODE/algebraic models, but these are currently being supplemented with reusable protein-based models - see discussion in a Section 13.

-To load a model directly into OpenCOR, click on the right-most of the two buttons in Fig. 6.3 - this lists the CellML models in that exposure - and then click on the model you want.
+To load a model directly into OpenCOR, click on the right-most of the two buttons in Fig. 1.103 - this lists the CellML models in that exposure - and then click on the model you want.
 Clicking on the left hand button copies the PMR workspace to a local directory that you specify.
 This is useful if you want to use that model as a template for a new one you are creating.